UK-SBCoA-EbbertLab/cDNA_pipeline/contamination_reference_doc/README.md

 ### 7. Spaces were substituted with underscores on sequence names using the following command: `tr ' ' _ < master_contaminant_reference.fasta > test.fasta && mv test.fasta master_contaminant_reference.fasta`

-### 8. The final decontamination reference was deposited on Zenodo, under the following link:
+### 8. The final decontamination reference was deposited on Zenodo, under the following link: https://zenodo.org/record/8350277
+### DOI: 10.5281/zenodo.8350277

 ### All data were retrieved on September 15th 2023,